dheijl/swyh-rs/README.md

 ## What is it

-A "Stream-What-You-Hear" implementation written in Rust.
+A "Stream-What-You-Hear" implementation written in Rust, MIT licensed.

-The current release is 1.6.0 with
+The current release is 1.6.1 with

 - **FLAC** support (sorry but 64 bit binaries only as libflac-sys does not build on 32 bit)
 - support for multiple identically named soundcards
 - Sonos fix for pausing audio
 - support for multiple configurations with a _-c_ commandline switch.
 Useful if you have multiple audiosources (suggestion by @cavadias).
 - fix for panic-ing at startup when the config file is invalid or corrupt
+- fix for invalid URLBase in service description

 **swyh-rs** implements the idea behind the original [SWYH](https://www.streamwhatyouhear.com) (source repo <https://github.com/StreamWhatYouHear/SWYH>) written in Rust.
 It allows you to stream the music you're currently playing on your PC (Windows or Linux) to an UPNP/DLNA/OPenHome compatible music player (a "Renderer").